-The basic service is free, which is usually sufficient for most websites, but there is a paid premium version available.
+The basic service is free, which is usually sufficient for most websites, but there is a paid premium version called Analytics 360 available.

-You can schedule posts directly from Buffer’s website, through a plugin, or via your newsreader.
+You can schedule posts directly from Buffer’s website or through a plugin.
 Buffer also lets you collaborate with your nonprofit team, which is especially useful when you have one person providing photos, someone else creating blog posts, and another person interacting with the supporters.